Harry Gillow

 • Data protection & information

-Harry is regularly instructed by the Information Commissioner to draft responses in appeals under FOIA and EIR and represent the Commissioner in the Information Tribunal and by private clients, both claimant and defendant, in data protections claims.
-His instructions include:
+Harry has extensive experience in data protection and freedom of information matters.
+He is regularly instructed by the Information Commissioner to draft responses in appeals under FOIA and EIR and represent the Commissioner in the Information Tribunal and by private clients, both claimant and defendant, in data protections claims.

 Cases